El Alfa: 2014–2016: Regional growth, national controversy, and Dembow Exitos 2.0

-El Alfa, who had no intention of stopping at the point, went on to release his biggest track to date, "Tarzan".
-The song, which describes his sexual relations with a woman who 'screams like Tarzan', saw him quickly rise in popularity and catch the eye of some of Puerto Rico's biggest artists, namely Nicky Jam.
-Tarzan formed part of Dembow Exitos 2.0, El Alfa's second album which mainly followed the same format as the first.
-Once again, the likes of Bubloy produced the album alongside DJ Plano, but it was the exploits of Nico Clinico that really helped El Alfa shine and rise through the ranks.
+The success of his music in the early 2010s launched him into regional stardom, and he began to record with Jowell & Randy, Nicky Jam, Tempo, and Arcángel from Puerto Rico's Reggaeton industry.
+In 2014, El Alfa released his biggest track to date, "Tarzan," which describes his sexual relations with a woman who 'screams like Tarzan'.
+"Tarzan" formed part of Dembow Exitos 2.0, El Alfa's second album.
+Once again, Bubloy produced the album alongside DJ Plano.

 In 2015, after receiving criticism for insulting the founding fathers of the Dominican Republic in a music video, El Alfa was sentenced to 15 days of community service.
 The President of El Instituto Duartino, Cesar Romero called for the boycott and destruction of El Alfa's albums for having disrespected the founding fathers.
-Part of El Alfa's sentencing was to clean the Plaza de la Bandera and to sing the national anthem for two hours for fifteen consecutive days.
+Part of El Alfa's sentencing was to clean the Plaza de la Bandera, and to sing the national anthem for two hours for 15 consecutive days.
 Additionally, El Alfa was ordered to hand out educational pamphlets about the founding fathers at traffic lights in Santo Domingo.
 He considered the situation a misunderstanding.

-This didn't stop El Alfa from succeeding on the musical scene however, as collaborations with a number of Dominican artists – Don Miguelo, Shelow Shaq, Quimico Ultra Mega, El Mega, Nfasis, and El Super Nuevo – in the same year allowed him to continue pushing towards the highest ranks of the genre.
+During this period he collaborated with a number of Dominican artists: Don Miguelo, Shelow Shaq, Quimico Ultra Mega, El Mega, Nfasis, and El Super Nuevo.
 The biggest success of that year would be "Pal de Velitas" with Mark B, a song produced by Chael Produciendo that surpassed 20 million views on YouTube.
-This up-and-coming producer would continue to form a part of El Alfa's team for the coming years of fame.

 Chael produced two songs for El Alfa in 2016, "No Hay Forma" and "Segueta (Remix)" ft.
 Nicky Jam.
 Alongside him, El Alfa began to excel in a sub-genre of Dembow called "TrapBow", which is a mix between American trap and Dembow.
-It first emerged in "Banda De Camion", one of El Alfa's most successful solo songs to date.
-El Alfa's first verse was made up of 24 bars, a level he wasn't accustomed to hitting.
-This song caught the eyes of fans across Latin America and would go on to open the doors for more potential collaborations between the Puerto Rican and Dominican urban music industries.
 He went on to record "Nadie Como Tú" with Nicky Jam and "Una Papi Que La Mima" with Tempo and Farruko before the end of the year.
-The duo of El Alfa and Chael had started to create a new level of success for urban Dominican artists, as El Alfa toured Europe for the first time in 2016 after a promising 2015 in the United States.
+El Alfa toured Europe for the first time in 2016 after a promising 2015 in the United States.